andraadev/PresensiSiswa/README.md

     -   **Password:** `User678`

-## 🔥 Known Major Issues
+## 🔥 Known Issues
--   **Import Timeout:** Importing Excel files containing more than 30 rows may result in a request timeout.
--   **Unreliable Absence ID:** The absence numbering logic relies on an auto-incrementing primary key, which is not a reliable method for generating sequential attendance numbers.
+- Excel import >30 rows → timeout (fixed v1.1.0)
+- View password button layout inconsistent on certain screen sizes (fixed v1.1.0)

+To see what's new, please see [changelog](https://github.com/andraadev/PresensiSiswa/blob/main/CHANGELOG.md)

+For dev, please see [commit log](https://github.com/andraadev/PresensiSiswa/commits/main/)

 ---

-## 🐞 Known Minor Bugs
--   **Password Visibility Toggle:** The "view password" button does not function as intended, and its icon alignment is inconsistent at certain screen resolutions.

----

 ## 📌 Project Status
-> **Archived – No Longer Maintained**
+> **Maintained, but slowed**

-This project was developed for internal use during an academic assessment and has since been archived.
-The source code is provided for reference and educational purposes only.
-Due to the known issues and lack of further development, it is **not recommended for use in a production environment.**
+This project was initially developed for an academic assessment.
+While not actively developed with new features, it is still being maintained to address critical bugs and security issues.
+The source code is provided for reference and educational purposes.
+It is **not recommended for use in a production environment** due to its limited scope and known issues.

 ---